Sdcantwell3/Covid_deaths_pop_density/README.md

 ## Questions to Answer

-- Primary: We are hoping to use a sample of 3 states and build a predictive model that gives us an accurate prediction of total deaths in other states during the same time period.
+- Primary: Will our model accurately predict the total number of deaths of other states in this same time period?

-- Secondary: We are trying to prove that population density is a key factor in total death toll from Covid 19.
+- Secondary: Does population density play a factor in total covid deaths?

 ## Data Exploration
 - We were able to combine a few of the data tables that we sourced online to get a dataset that had all relevant information by state.